maelstrom-software/maelstrom/website/content/blog/why-maelstrom-emily/index.md

 +++

-Maelstrom is an open-source, clustered test runner that allows developers to run their tests hermetically, in parallel, and with the ability to scale up or down resources as their needs require.
+Maelstrom is an open-source, clustered test runner that allows developers to run their tests isolated, in parallel, and with the ability to scale up or down resources as their needs require.
 We built Maelstrom because the amount of waste in the technology industry among developers is staggering.